neuralmagic/docs/src/content/get-started/featured.md

 # >>        a, b = b, a + b
 ```

->> Check out the [Text Generation task guide](tasks/text-generation/inference.md) for more details on using `deepsparse.Pipeline`
+>> Check out the [Text Generation task guide](tasks/text-generation/inference.md) for more details on using `deepsparse.Pipeline`.

-## **Speeding up Inference with Sparsity**
+## **Speeding Up Inference With Sparsity**

 **--UPDATE-- WITH BETTER NUMBERS ONCE WE HAVE THEM**

-You might be wondering: How is this any different from just running Hugging Face pipelines on CPUs?
+How is this any different from just running Hugging Face Pipelines on CPUs?

-DeepSparse Pipelines expose a similiar high-level interface as Hugging Face Pipeliens, but under the hood uses DeepSparse Runtime, developed by Neural Magic's HPC engineers, to accelerate inference.
+DeepSparse Pipelines expose a similiar high-level interface as Hugging Face Pipeliens, but under the hood we use DeepSparse Runtime, developed by Neural Magic's HPC engineers to accelerate inference.
 The DeepSparse Runtime is especially optimized to run sparse-quantized LLMs very fast on CPUs.

-Let's do some benchmarking to quantify the performance gains from running a sparse-quantized model with DeepSparse, using the `deepsparse.benchmark` CLI script.
+Let's do some benchmarking to quantify the performance gains from running a sparse-quantized model with DeepSparse using the `deepsparse.benchmark` CLI script.

 SparseZoo hosts both a `dense-fp32` and `50sparse-int8` version of CodeGen, identified by the following stubs ([check out the model cards](https://sparsezoo.neuralmagic.com/?useCase=text_generation&datasets=bigpython_bigquery_thepile&architectures=codegen_mono&subArchitectures=350m&ungrouped=true&sort=null)):